What are electric vehicles?

 There are currently four main types of EVs:

-- Battery electric vehicles (BEVs): These vehicles are fully-electric, meaning they are solely powered by electricity and do not have a petrol, diesel or LPG engine, fuel tank or exhaust pipe.
-BEVs are also known as ‘plug-in’ EVs as they use an external electrical charging outlet to charge the battery.
+- Battery electric vehicles (BEVs): these vehicles are fully-electric, meaning they are solely powered by electricity and do not have a petrol, diesel or LPG engine, fuel tank or exhaust pipe.
+BEVs are also known as ‘plug-in’ EVs as they use an external electrical charging outlet to charge the battery

-- Plug-in hybrid electric vehicles (PHEVs): These vehicles are powered by a combination of fuel and electricity.
-They can be charged with electricity using a plug but also contain an internal combustion engine that uses liquid fuel.
+- Plug-in hybrid electric vehicles (PHEVs): these vehicles are powered by a combination of fuel and electricity.
+They can be charged with electricity using a plug but also contain an internal combustion engine that uses liquid fuel

-- Non-plug-in hybrid EVs (HEVs).
-Instead of using an external plug to charge the vehicle, the electricity generated by the HEV’s braking system is used to recharge the battery.
+- Non-plug-in hybrid EVs (HEVs): instead of using an external plug to charge the vehicle, the electricity generated by the HEV’s braking system is used to recharge the battery.
 This is called ‘regenerative braking’.

 Electric vehicles in Australia

-ARENA’s purpose is to accelerate Australia’s shift to affordable and reliable renewable energy.
-By connecting investment, knowledge and people to deliver energy innovation, we are helping to build the foundation of a renewable energy ecosystem in Australia.
+Our purpose is to accelerate Australia’s shift to affordable and reliable renewable energy.
+By connecting investment, knowledge and people to deliver energy innovation, we help to build the foundation of a renewable energy ecosystem in Australia.

-ARENA shares knowledge, insights and data from our funded projects to help the renewable energy industry and other projects learn from each other’s experiences.
+We share knowledge, insights and data from our funded projects to help the renewable energy industry and other projects learn from each other’s experiences.
 Our projects capture high-quality quantitative and qualitative data and information, linked with the needs of the market, while respecting our recipients’ commercial and contractual rights.